asciamanna/asciamanna.github.io/_drafts/specialization-on-agile-teams.md

 > _**&mdash;Matthew Skelton & Manuel Pais - Team Topologies, page 91

 ## Conclusion
-Specialization is often misunderstood or overlooked.
+Development team specialization is often misunderstood or overlooked.
 It can have disastrous effects on an organization's ability to deliver working software consistently.
 It often increases lead times and is a barrier to continuous delivery.

 I recommend:
 * Populating teams with a mix of specialists and generalists